Cardiac Stability Theory: An Axiomatically Grounded Framework for Continuous Cardiac Health Monitoring via Smartphone Photoplethysmography: TinyCSINet: Lightweight PPG-to-CSI Model

 \subsection{Validation Protocol}

-We employ 5-fold cross-validation with subject-level splitting (48~recordings, 12~subjects, 4~recordings per subject), preventing data leakage across subjects.
-This protocol ensures that all windows from a given subject appear exclusively in either the training or the evaluation set, providing an unbiased estimate of generalisation to previously unseen individuals.
-The final split comprised 7{,}980~training windows, 1{,}596~validation windows, and 1{,}065~held-out test windows.
-The best checkpoint (epoch~40) was selected on the basis of validation MAE and subsequently evaluated once on the held-out test set to obtain the final generalisation estimate reported in Table~\ref{tab:tinycsi}.
+We employ a deterministic quintile-stratified subject split for BUT~PPG, with zero train--test overlap verified programmatically.
+The 50~subjects are sorted by recording count, divided into five quintiles, and two subjects per quintile are assigned to the test set and one to validation, with gender alternated across quintiles for demographic balance.
+This yields 35~train / 5~val / 10~test subjects with no random seed dependency.
+RWS-PPG and Welltory are split 70/15/15 by random permutation (seed~42).
+The final split comprised 7{,}146~training windows, 1{,}457~validation windows, and 1{,}960~held-out test windows across all three sources.
+The best checkpoint (epoch~54) was selected on the basis of validation MAE and subsequently evaluated once on the held-out test set to obtain the final generalisation estimate reported in Table~\ref{tab:tinycsi}.